pippim/pippim.github.io/about.md

 <a id="what-is-pippim?"></a>
 ## What is Pippim?

-Pippim is a website providing free and open source computer software primarily for use on Linux.
+Pippim is a website providing free and open source software.

-This website has no cookies.
+The software is primarily for use on Linux.
+There are also free on-line apps you can use in your browser.

+Pippim website features:

+- No registration
-No registration.
+- No cookies
-No fees.
+- No tracking
-No tracking.
+- No fees

 {% include image.html src="/assets/img/Edm Temp 2022-01-26.png"
    alt="Edmonton Temperature"